ECSE321-Fall2018/t09/README.md

 #### Passenger App Description (Version for Development and Grading)
 ##### Sign Up
-User can sign up as a passenger and needs to input a username and a password twice on the sign-up page.
-An error message will be given for username existing, password mismatching or illegal inputs.
+Users can sign up as a passenger and need to input a username and a password twice on the sign-up page.
+An error message will be given for an existing username , mismatching passwords  or illegal inputs.
 The sign-up button works only when there is no error.
 After signing up, the log-in page is displayed.
 ##### Log In
-User can log in their account and choose to keep logging in for convenience.
-An error message will be given for username not existing, password mismatching or illegal inputs.
+Users can log in their account and choose to keep logging in for convenience.
+An error message will be given for non-existent username,mismatching passwords or illegal inputs.
 The log-in button works only when there is no error.
 After logging in, the home tab is displayed.
 ##### Home Tab
-The home tab is portal where greeting messages and a current & upcoming trip list (if any) are displayed.
+The home tab is a portal where greeting messages and a current & upcoming trip list (if any) are displayed.
 The trip list is refreshed continuously.
-By clicking a trip, user can see a map with the destination indicated.
-In the map view, user can open google map to navigate.
+By clicking a trip, users can see a map with the destination indicated.
+In the map view, users can open google map to navigate.
 ##### Journey Browser Tab
 The journey browser tab shows all available trips.
 User can choose to sort by price, time or stop.
 ##### User Profile Tab
-The user profile tab displays user information and number of trips.
-User can log out in this tab.
+The user profile tab displays user's information and the number of their trips.
+Users can log out in this tab.

 ## Design of Passenger UI